 Above: The Solitaire was renamed the Mockingbird on the southern hemisphere planisphere published in Thomas Young’s A Course of Lectures on Natural Philosophy and the Mechanical Arts (1807).

-Above: Noctua on the Celestial Atlas of Alexander Jamieson (1822).
+Above: Noctua on Plate 27 of the Celestial Atlas of Alexander Jamieson (1822).
 By turning the bird so that its head is to the right, Jamieson has made it fit more naturally next to Libra.
 On this representation, the bird’s head extends into southern Virgo.
 Jamieson’s figure was copied by the American astronomy popularizer Elijah Burritt for his Atlas Designed to Illustrate The Geography of the Heavens but otherwise was not widely adopted.
 (Image: Author’s collection.)